 RNA Technology and IP Attorneys > Firm Profile

 RNA’s business had its roots in trademarks before it branched into other forms of Intellectual Property.
-We are now known as one stop shop for IP which has been accredited with several independent recognition, positive reviews by clients and peers for the quality of services and advice.
+We are now known as one stop shop for IP which has been accredited with several independent recognitions, positive reviews by clients and peers for the quality of services and advice.
 RNA team comprises trademark attorneys, researchers, patent agents, paralegals and IP investigators working seamlessly as a coordinated team.
 We provide our clients a complete picture of the pros and cons in pursuing a course of action along with varied alternatives related to any strategic decision that needs to be taken by them in pursuing a remedy.

-We provide a complete range of IP services to a number of Fortune 500 companies, start-ups, research institutes, NGOs and government entities in India and South Asian countries including Bangladesh, Pakistan, Nepal, Bhutan, Sri Lanka and Maldives.
-We also manage IP portfolio of a number of Indian corporations assisting them to protect and enforce their rights globally in more than 47 countries (through our network of associates) covering North America, Canada, Latin America, South America, Europe, South East Asia, Middle East etc. We manage substantial enforcement and IP filing and prosecution work not only in India but also in Bangladesh, Pakistan, Nepal, Bhutan, Sri Lanka and Maldives.
+Jurisdictions covered: We provide a complete range of IP services to a number of Fortune 500 companies, start-ups, research institutes, NGOs and government entities in India and South Asian countries including Bangladesh, Pakistan, Nepal, Bhutan, Sri Lanka and Maldives.
+We also manage IP portfolio of a number of Indian corporations assisting them to protect and enforce their rights globally in more than 50 countries (through our network of associates) covering North America, Canada, Latin America, South America, Europe, South East Asia, Middle East etc. We manage substantial enforcement and IP filing and prosecution work not only in India but also in Bangladesh, Pakistan, Nepal, Bhutan, Sri Lanka and Maldives.
 Our extensive IP experience, ever evolving IP knowledge and close relationships with local lawyers and investigators enables us to take effective actions in these jurisdictions.

 Our enforcement team comprises lawyers, researchers, and investigators that have both in-house and private practice experience.
 Our team is trained to devise strategies to find business solutions to IP legal issues.
-In the last 10 years, our team has handled over 600 civil actions and more than 1000 criminal actions working with local police.
+In the last 10 years, our team has handled over 750 civil actions and more than 1000 criminal actions working with local police.
 Our team is experienced in handling one-off infringements and devising a comprehensive enforcement campaign to create impact at both the manufacturing and distribution end.
 We work closely with businesses in understanding their priorities, distribution network, trade channels, and factors that affect their trade to devise enforcement campaigns that address both online and brick and mortar sales.
-We regularly advise clients on the most germane court for filing legal action and whether or not a civil or criminal option would be a viable option alongside provide individualised case management services at all stages of litigation.
+We regularly advise clients on the most germane court for filing legal action and whether or not civil or criminal option would be a viable option alongside provide individualized case management services at all stages of litigation.
 Additionally, we have worked on numerous online infringement issues and have several on-going cases on digital issues and specific to e-commerce portals.

 RNA has developed a software (which we call Brand Protection Cop) to check e-commerce portals for identifying parties selling fake/counterfeit products.
-The cases instituted by us have a success rate of 90% in interim injunctions and final judgements.
+The cases instituted by us have a success rate of 90% in interim injunctions and final judgments.

 The team at RNA worked closely with brand owners even during the lock down due to Covid 19 pandemic and handled interesting pharmaceutical court cases during this phase obtaining injunction orders and conducted successful raid actions resulting in seizure of huge quantity of infringing goods.

-RNA derives its core value in the concept of building relationships.
+Firm’s culture: RNA derives its core value in the concept of building relationships.
 Our clients, teams and partners have been with us throughout our journey following this ideology and hence, we continue to nurture it with care and affection.
 We believe and sustain work life balance and provide a stimulating environment to our teammates for professional growth – both among lawyers and our support staff.
 The culture is furthered by complete transparency at work, systems and procedures.
 We work in an open office plan with senior team members always available and easily approachable by staff for brainstorming ideas and take collective responsibility in providing professional service experience to our clients.

-We are active in Asia in organisations such as the:
+International presence and alliances: We are active in Asia in organisations such as the: